zalando/skipper/readme.md

 # Skipper

-Routing service with flexible routing rules, stored in etcd, with custom filtering support.
+Routing service with flexible routing rules stored in etcd and support for custom filters.

 ## Summary

-Skipper is routing service acting as a reverse proxy and selecting the right route for each request based on the request paramters like method, path and headers.
-The routing rules can flexibly configured and stored in etcd, and updated without downtime.
+Skipper is a routing service acting as a reverse proxy and selecting the right route for each request based on the request parameters like method, path and headers.
+The routing rules can be flexibly configured and stored in etcd; etcd storage allows runtime updates.
 Skipper supports filters based on custom middleware that can be implemented with a well defined interface.

 It is heavily inspired by Vulcand and it is using some solutions found in it:
 [https://github.com/mailgun/vulcand](https://github.com/mailgun/vulcand)